 Lines and particularly patterns that can go virtually unseen in a colour image may jump out when converted to B&W. Try to see form as well as colour when searching for your monochrome compositions.
 Subjects like leaves, stone textures, architectural details and repeating elements such as fence posts or temple columns often make successful B&W photos.

-The photo above of The Bayon temple in Cambodia was taken as a colour image and converted to B&W in Adobe Photoshop.
-Removing the colour from the picture works well in this particular image as it focuses attention on the form and texture of the stone faces and brings out the clouds in the sky.
+The photo above of The South Gate of Angkor Thom in Cambodia was taken as a colour image and converted to B&W in Adobe Photoshop.
+Removing the colour from the picture works well in this particular image as it focuses attention on the lines and shadows, and brings out the clouds in the sky.

 It should be mentioned that for best results, your camera should never be set to B&W mode.
 Instead pictures should be converted from colour images using your photo processing software after the fact.
 Not only do you also get to keep a colour version of your shot (which you may in the end decide works better) but you have far more control over your final monochrome image.
 If you are shooting RAW this will not be an issue as all information including colour is preserved.